NATObro1/Airbnb-Price-Prediction/README.md

 ## 📋 Overview

-This project predicts Airbnb listing prices using several regression models.
-The goal is to provide accurate price estimates based on features such as location, room type, minimum nights, and more, leveraging linear and ensemble machine learning techniques.
+This project predicts Airbnb listing prices based on features such as location, room type, minimum nights, and more, using multiple regression models.
+Accurate price prediction helps Airbnb hosts optimize their pricing strategy, and assists guests in identifying fair deals.

 ---